CollinHeist/TitleCardMaker/docs/blueprints.md

 3. Paste the contents of the exported `blueprint.json` file into the _Blueprint File_ field.

-4. The final step changes depending on how many files you have to upload:

-    === "1 File (Preview Image)"

-        If the only file you have to attach is the preview Title Card, then you can just drag/drop or attach that file into the _Zip of Files_ field and you are done.

-    === "2+ Files (Preview Image and Fonts)"
+4. Upload a preview Title Card into the _Preview Title Card_ section of the form.

+5. The last step is only applicable to Blueprints _with_ custom Font files:

+    === "No Font Files"

+        If your Blueprint does not have any custom Font files, you can skip this step.

+    === "Font Files"

-        If you have 2+ files - i.e. a preview Title Card and at least one Font File - then you need to compress/zip these files into one zip file and drag/drop or attach that zipped file into the _Zip of Files_ field.
+        If you have at least one Font file - then you need to compress/zip all Font Files into one zip file and drag/drop or attach that zipped file into the _Zip of Font Files_ field.

+        ??? question "Why is this necessary?"

+            This is required because GitHub only allows directly uploading files of specific extensions, and Font extensions are not on that list.

 5. Click the _Submit new issue_ button.